cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

 confusing, don't worry, you don't need it to understand the rest of the post :-)</small>

-Disk or network I/O are big reasons that an application may voluntarily signal the scheduler to choose another process, and that's certainly what we see in the first stack -- `io_schedule()` is a wrapper around `schedule()` that also does some statistical accounting for things like
+Disk or network I/O are major reasons that an application may voluntarily signal the scheduler to choose another process, and that's certainly what we see in the first stack -- `io_schedule()` is a wrapper around `schedule()` that also does some statistical accounting for things like